 What Are Stablecoins?

 Stablecoins are blockchain-derived digital assets which have the inherent nature of having a more stable value than traditional cryptocurrencies.
 The price stability that is displayed by stablecoins is generally achieved via a peg, usually to a fiat currency or other asset that has a stable value such as a commodity that is traded on an exchange.
 In a few cases, we may see a stablecoin which may have its value pegged to other price stability mechanisms, although this is not as common as the former.
+Similarly to other types of cryptocurrencies, even stablecoins can be staked as offered by various cryptocurrency exchanges.
+This is just one of the features they share.

 The essence for creating stablecoins were as follows: